imran-salim/SubTrack/Client/README.md

 ## Features

 - **Dashboard View**: Displays a comprehensive table of all active subscriptions.
-- **Subscription Details**: Shows key information including Name, Cost, Billing Cycle, and calculated Renewal Date.
-- **Management UI**: Interface elements for editing and deleting subscriptions.
+- **Inline Editing**: Update subscription details (Name, Cost, Billing Cycle) directly within the list row without navigating away.
+- **Quick Add**: Rapidly create new subscriptions using the integrated form row at the bottom of the table.
+- **Input Validation**: Prevents submission of invalid data (e.g., empty names or negative costs).
+- **Smart Renewal Display**: Automatically formats and displays the next renewal date based on the backend calculation.
-- **Real-time Data**: Fetches data directly from the SubTrack ASP.NET Core Web API.
+- **Real-time Data**: Fetches and syncs data directly with the SubTrack ASP.NET Core Web API.

 ## Tech Stack